josuf107/imetajiboo/entries/learns-about-git-tags.md

 Okay this took a couple of tries.
 First off apparently `Array` is not iterable which seems annoying.
 I used a classic `for` loop in this case.
+(Update: I'm not sure what went wrong here, but `Array` can definitely be used in a `for...of` loop).
 Secondly, in Java you can declare a final variable and then assign it later in e. g. an if statement as long as it always gets assigned.
 But Javascript can't do that, I guess because it's interpreted it's not possible to know that the `const` is only assigned once, so I learned about `let` from [stack overflow][let].
 Besides that, just fair warning don't try this at home.
 It's a pretty insane idea to have the code under source control iterate through the git history.
 But we're learning so much!
 Here's the final result:

 [let]: https://stackoverflow.com/questions/40877053/use-if-else-to-declare